fasterize/js-cloudimage-responsive/README.md

 ###### Type: **boolean** | Default: **false** | _optional_

-If you use a custom CNAME for your cloudimage integration, set it to true.
+If you use a custom CNAME for your EdgePic integration, set it to true.

 Note: this will disregard your token above as this should be built into the CNAME entry.